 What is Letrozole?

-Letrozole, also known as Femara, is an aromatase inhibitor used after surgery to treat hormonally responsive breast cancer.
+Letrozole, marketed under the brand name Femara, is classified as an aromatase inhibitor.
+It is primarily used after surgery to treat hormonally responsive breast cancer in postmenopausal women.

 Secure your health with a second opinion.
 Make informed decisions and book your appointment today!